Best Online Master’s in Business Intelligence Programs

 Admission Requirements for Online Master's in Business Intelligence Programs

-Although admission requirements vary between colleges, applicants to online master's in business intelligence programs will typically need to possess a bachelor's degree and submit official transcripts.
+Although admission requirements vary between schools, applicants to online master's in business intelligence programs will typically need to possess a bachelor's degree and submit official transcripts.
 Some programs may require an undergraduate degree in a related field, while others may accept unrelated degrees but expect learners to take additional prerequisite courses.

 Additional requirements may include GRE scores, a minimum GPA, letters of recommendation, and personal statements.
 For more information, consult our Graduate Admissions Guide.